We are slowly re-opening different aspects of the site, including Grow, Cook, Eat and the community garden.

-We are now a Veg Box People collection point, that means you can order and collect a bag of organic locally grown veg from the site.
+We are now a Veg Box People collection point, that means you can order and collect a bag of organic locally grown veg from the site and other growers.

 Veg Box People are a partnership of local organic farmers and you….

-Convenient – Weekly or Fortnightly bags available for collection between 10am and 6.00pm every Thursday.
+Convenient – Weekly or Fortnightly bags available for collection every Thursday.

 Fresh – Most of our veg is grown within 50 Miles of Manchester.
 It’s picked to order, often just hours before it appears in your box, so it’s super fresh.
 Some of the produce comes from the site itself!